schoenwetteradam/wix-keeping-it-cute-app/README.md

 Use the `/login` and `/signup` pages to authenticate.
 After login, requests include a `Bearer` token from the Supabase session in the `Authorization` header.

+## 🖥️ Pages

+After signing in you can open these screens directly:

+- **/orders** – view recent orders and open a modal with full details.
+- **/customers** – browse and search customer records.

+Navigate by entering the URL in your browser or by linking from the staff portal.

 ## Testing